 Jowlān-zanān: “writhing,” “revolving in agony.”
 The lover who, even beheaded, continues to circle the beloved, revolving in his own blood.

+VI.
 Courtly Symbols

 Shāh: “king.”
 The beloved as sovereign ruler over the lover’s world.